o3de/o3de.org/content/docs/release-notes/archive/21-11-release-notes.md

 For the full information on implementation progress and the planned design, please see [O3DE SIG-Content RFC #4](https://github.com/o3de/sig-content/blob/main/rfcs/rfc-4-terrain-system.md).

-### Project manager external Gems support
+### External Gems support in Project Manager

-Open 3D Engine Project Manager how has improvements which allow the support of Gems which exist outside of the official Gem catalog!
+Open 3D Engine Project Manager now has improvements which allow the support of Gems that exist outside of the official Gem catalog!
 This feature comes along with the ability to register a source control repository with the Project Manager, and use this as an external source to pull and install Gems for your project.
 In addition, we've fixed a critical bug: Project Manager now correctly auto-adds and auto-displays Gem dependencies which affect your project configuration.

-### Script canvas performance and editing
+### Script Canvas performance and editing

-2111.1 contains plenty of performance improvements, but one which affects all project runtimes (and working in the Editor!) is worth calling out.
-Script Canvas now uses JSON as its new file format, which gives an average 71% size file reduction.
+2111.1 contains plenty of performance improvements, but one which affects all project runtimes and performance in the Editor is worth calling out.
+Script Canvas now uses JSON as its file format instead of XML, which gives an average 71% file size reduction.
 Smaller files means faster loads, too!
 And not just that, but with the migration away from XML serialization and towards more flexible JSON tools, it's easier than ever to write external tools and scripts that can ingest Script Canvas JSON files.

 ## Features